 Project: Mist Crafting and Gear Upgrades Guide

-A pre-release Project: Mist crafting guide covering gear upgrades, resources, critter catching, food loops, and what needs launch verification.
+A post-launch Project: Mist crafting guide covering gear upgrades, resources, critter catching, food loops, and what still needs verification.

 Crafting Answer Summary

 Steam says Project: Mist lets players upgrade gear, build a moving train base, catch critters, and survive a hostile island.
-That strongly implies crafting and resource routing are central, but exact recipe names, station types, material costs, and upgrade tiers are not verified before launch.
-This guide should prepare the framework, then replace placeholders with tested values after Early Access starts.
+That strongly implies crafting and resource routing are central, but exact recipe names, station types, material costs, and upgrade tiers are not fully verified here yet.
+This guide should prepare the framework, then replace placeholders with tested values.

 Upgrade Priority Framework